Papingo: Demographics

-Buildings
+Culture

-The Kallineios School, founded in 1780, houses also the library of its founder, Michael Anagnostopoulos.
+The Kallineios School, founded in 1897, houses also the library of its founder, Michael Anagnostopoulos.
 Among the churches of Megalo Papingo, the church of Saint Blaise (Agios Blasios) dates from 1852 but is built on top of the foundations of an older church from 912.
 The church of Saint George (Agios Georgios) dates from 1774 and was renovated in 1880.
 The church of Panagia is also said to date from 1774.
 Outside Papingo near the main road that leads to the village is the Monastery of St Paraskevi (Agia Paraskevi), a Byzantine foundation.
 The 18th century church of the Archangels Michael and Gabriel (known also as the Taxiarchs) in Mikro Papingo has a wonderful wooden screen made by Epirotan craftsmen.
 It was originally the chapel of a monastery and its only remaining building.